-The Student Affairs Department and Community and Learning Partnerships facilitate this opportunity.
+The Student Affairs Department and Community Engagement and Learning programme facilitate this opportunity.

 Alumnus-Athlete to Student-Athlete

 Former student athletes (alumni) share their experience, provide support and encouragement to current student-athletes on managing both present and future academic and athletic goals.
-This component is facilitated by the Athletics Department and Community and Learning Partnerships.
+This component is facilitated by the Athletics Department and Community Engagement and Learning.

 Alumnus to Alumnus

 Past graduates support each other through a variety of networking events and opportunities.
-Alumni Affairs through the Advancement Department and the SMCS Alumni Association facilitate this initiative.
+Alumni Relations through the Advancement Department and the SMCS Alumni Association facilitate this initiative.

 There are numerous opportunities for leadership skills to be formed, developed, and practiced, across every grade level, at St. Michael’s College School.

 Whether through formal curriculum teaching, service and volunteer initiatives, clubs, activities and athletics participation or experiential learning, each student has a variety of leadership resources available to explore on their personal journey.